wp-plugins/wordpress-shortcode-library/readme.txt

 Tags: Shortcodes, Library, WordPress
 Requires at least: 3.2.0
 Tested up to: 3.3
-Stable tag: 1.1
+Stable tag: 1.2

-With Wordpress Shortcode Library we bring you a collection of Shortcodes to help you get more from WordPress.
+With Wordpress Shortcode Library we bring you a collection of Shortcodes we find useful to help you get more from WordPress.

 == Description ==

-Currently there are 2 active shortcodes: (See Changelog for updates!)
+Currently there are 4 active shortcodes in the library: (See Changelog for updates!)

+[NOSC] ... [/NOSC]
+Short for "No Shortcode".
+Any shortcodes present within this shortcode are ignored.
+Useful for writing *about* shortcodes without them being interpreted.

+[TWEET]
+Add a Twitter Share button for the given page wherever this shortcode is present.
+There are 3 optional parameters count="none/horizontal/vertical" (optional- default is 'none') via="your Twitter Handle" (optional) related="another related Twitter handle" (optional)

 [DIVCLEAR]
 This will create a piece of HTML that is a DIV element with style=clear:both.

-[HTMLDIV]
+[HTMLDIV] ... [/HTMLDIV]
-You can add a DIV element with parameters:
+You can add a DIV element with parameters: class="" id="" style=""
-*	class=""
-*	id=""
-*	style=""

-You are free to add your own.
+You are also free to edit the file directly to add your own.

 More information can be seen here: [Host Like Toast](http://www.hostliketoast.com/2011/12/how-extend-wordpress-powerful-shortcodes/ "Host Like Toast: How To Extend WordPress With Powerful Shortcodes")